sybirg/xai_growth/README.md

 [![DOI]()]

 Collection of python source codes for metabolic flux simulation & machine & deep learning used in this study.
-For more information, please see the publication: Journal_name.
+For more information, please see the publication: Explainable machine learning and deep learning approaches to identify metabolic reactions important for bacterial growth under different carbon source conditions.

 Last update: 2023-08-10